malaya2004gmu/college_alumni/README.md

 # GMU_ALUMNI_PROJECT
-  this is complete based om php
+  this is completly based on php.